 - To provide financial assistance to qualified students who have a permanent address, or are currently enrolled in a nursing program in King County and are preparing for a career as a registered nurse, or to RNs returning for an advanced degree in nursing or a related field.

 - To encourage and provide for continuing diversity within the nursing profession.

 TYPES OF SCHOLARSHIPS AVAILABLE

 Basic Program: General scholarships will be awarded to students enrolled in associate or baccalaureate degree programs preparing for a career as a registered nurse.
-At least one of these scholarships is designated for an ethnic minority student.
+At least one of these scholarships is designated for a racially and ethnically diverse student.

 Graduate Entry Program: Scholarship will be awarded to students currently enrolled in a graduate entry program in nursing.
 The student may be in the pre-licensure or the advanced degree portion of the program.